11 methods of leaf embroidery

 For this version of an embroidered leaf, I used split stitch in a lighter green to accentuate the middle line and make the leaf more interesting.

 This is how all the leaves look like in one spot.
 I hope you enjoy stitching up your own!
-Let me know which leaves you liked best or which I totally forgot to show you – leave a comment below.
+The leaf embroidery pattern comes with detailed step-by-step instructions.